brunohauck/brunohauck/README.md

 ## Welcome to Bruno Hauck Github / Resume

-Working in the development area for over 10 years, I had my first contact with a computer at 13 years old and was passionate at first sight and I even came up with a 14 year old Javascript HTML site in 1997.
-He worked at the Government of Minas, education, health and Civil Police companies.
-Has extensive experience developing Mobile solutions on Android Java, Android Kotlin, React Native, IONIC and Flutter.
-Over 6 years of experience as a Mobile Technologies Teacher mainly Android Java and Android Koltin.
-Besides the vast experience with mobile has a fullstack profile in PHP, Angular, React.js, Javascript, Java, CSS, HTML, SQL.
-Also has extensive knowledge on Amazon servers, Devops tools like Docker, Jenkins and Heroku.
-Working remotely, for the past 3 months he has worked at Bairesdev as a Fullstack developer.
-In parallel in his spare time, he worked as a freelance and startup partner on Android technologies Kotlin, PHP Developer, IONIC, Angular, Node.js and React.js.
-Previously, she worked as a team to develop a Facial Recognition application for the Civil Police of the Government of Minas Gerais.
-Professor of the AFM - Front End Architecture for Mobile course at IGTI College and also serves as a final advisor on the Mobile Development MBA course.
-He is a specialist in Mobile Systems, Web and Networks and a Computer Science graduate, a postgraduate degree in Computer Networking and currently completing a Master's degree in Software Engineering.
+Working in the development area for over 17 years, I had my first contact with a computer at 14 years old and was passionate at first sight and I even came up with a 14-year-old Javascript HTML site in 1997.
+He worked at the Government of Minas, education, health, and Civil Police companies.
+Has extensive experience developing Mobile solutions on Android Java, Android Kotlin, React Native, IONIC, and Flutter.
+Over 6 years of experience as a Mobile Technologies Teacher mainly Android Java, Angular, React, React Native, and Android Koltin.
+Besides the vast experience with mobile has a full-stack profile in PHP, Angular, React.js, Javascript, Java, CSS, HTML, and SQL.
+Also has extensive knowledge of Amazon servers, and DevOps tools like Docker, Jenkins, and Heroku.
+Working remotely, for the past 4 years he has worked at Bairesdev as a Fullstack developer.
+In parallel in his spare time, he worked as a freelance and startup partner on Android technologies Kotlin, PHP Developer, IONIC, Angular, Node.js, and React.js.
+Previously, she worked as a team to develop a facial recognition application for the Civil Police of the Government of Minas Gerais.
+Professor of the AFM - Front End Architecture for Mobile course at Xp Educação College and also serves as a final advisor on the Mobile Development MBA course.
+He is a specialist in Mobile Systems, Web, and Networks.
+Computer Science graduate, a postgraduate degree in Computer Networking, a Master's degree in Software Engineering, and an MBA in Agile Development.